-Certain of the Sales Agents and/or their affiliates are lenders under the our Revolving Facility and may receive a portion of the net proceeds from this offering.
+Certain of the underwriters and/or their affiliates are lenders under the Company's Revolving Facility and may receive a portion of the net proceeds from this offering.
+For example, affiliates of Goldman, Sachs & Co., Barclays Capital Inc., Credit Suisse Securities (USA) LLC and J.P.
+Morgan Securities LLC are lenders under the Revolving Facility.